 bun add @pulse-js/core @pulse-js/tools

-Sources are the primitive containers for your application state.
+Sources are primitive containers for your application state.
 They hold values and notify dependents when those values change.

 import { source } from "@pulse-js/core";

-const rawCount = source(0);
+const count = source(0);

 import { guard } from "@pulse-js/core";

-const isAdmin = guard("is-admin", () => {
+const isAuthorized = guard("auth-check", async () => {

 const u = user();